mrpull/ansible-lab/docs/ansible-lab/docs/index.md

 # What Is Ansible?

 Ansible Engine is a tool used for automation, provisioning, app deployment, configuration management, and orchestration.
-Ansible Engine is open source and is sponsored by Redhat.
-It is the core of a bigger suite of tools that includes Ansible Tower and Redhat Automation.
+Ansible Engine is open source and is sponsored by Red Hat.
+It is the core of a bigger suite of tools that includes Ansible Tower and Red Hat Automation.

 More information about Ansible is [here](https://www.ansible.com/overview/it-automation).

 # No Agents

 An Ansible `Control Node`connects via SSH, WinRM, and HTTPS protocols to `Managed Nodes` or `hosts`.
-Unlike Saltstack, Puppet, etc., no agent is required.
+Unlike SaltStack, Puppet, etc., no agent is required.
 Ansible is not installed on managed nodes.
 Firewall changes are often not required since it uses the same protocols used for interactive maintenance.

 # Inventories